gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 *Thwack.
 Thwack.* He dropped the *iyemnelili*'s head into the sack that hung from his belt.
 "Right," he muttered.
 "Now for the hard part."

 I wanted to shake my head, but even that was too much.
-My leg hurt---oh, it hurt, like I had never imagined anything could hurt.
+My leg hurt—oh, it hurt, like I had never imagined anything could hurt.
 I wanted to crawl away from that hurt, to hide, to wriggle out of my body and leave it behind.
 I ground my teeth.
 I would whimper if I tried to speak, but the name of my name